 6. Allow for flexible schedules.

-Allow for shift swapping.
-Have grace on your agents who need a bit more flexibility in their life outside of work.
+Allow for shift swapping, too.
+Give your agents some grace if they need a bit more flexibility in their life outside of work.
 While adhering to your attendance policy is important, remember that your agents are people, not machines.

 They sometimes sleep through an alarm.
 Or traffic was awful and their tardiness was out of their control.
 Be human.
 Be a gracious manager who allows for slips, and work with your agents on an individual level toward consistent attendance.
 If employees see that you’re considering them and they have a voice in the process, they come to work ready to give their time and energy.

 We originally wrote this article on May 8, 2019, and we updated it on July 21, 2021.